Optimization-Based Ramping Reserve Allocation of BESS for AGC Enhancement: Introduction

-\item A distributed online optimization algorithm is developed for ORRA, where a dual-bounded technique \cite{9184135} is integrated to relax the convergence requirements, and adaptive learning rates are designed to accelerate the optimization.
-The dynamic regret is used as a performance metric for the distributed algorithm versus its centralized counterpart with perfect global information.
-We prove that, under mild conditions, the algorithm provides a sublinear regret guarantee.
+\item A distributed OCO algorithm is developed for ORRA, where a dual-bounded technique \cite{Cao:2021} is integrated to improve compliance with the fast-changing ramping needs.
+Adaptive learning rates that vary with time, with a two-phase switch mechanism, are developed to cater for both the control and optimization aspects.
+We prove that, under mild conditions, the algorithm provides guarantees for sublinear dynamic regret and dynamic fit without the use of future or global information that can imply impracticality.
+Case studies have shown the effectiveness of ORRA in terms of AGC enhancement. \end{itemize}

-\item Consistent with the geographical distribution of BESSs, the proposed ORRA is fully distributed such that algorithms can be executed in parallel at all nodes.
-Simulation studies demonstrate that ORRA can provide near-optimal and fair allocation of BESSs in real-time while significantly enhancing AGC performance. \end{itemize}